 Structure a plan using the RACE Planning framework

 Part of the Digital marketing strategy and planning Toolkit

 Learn how to structure a comprehensive omnichannel marketing plan, using the Smart Insights RACE planning frameworkLearn More

 A healthy organization is the foundation of everything.
 Communication instead of confrontation.
 Inspire, motivate and be curious about the data and the possibilities it has for your organization.
 Treat any obstacles first and improve the communication between the business and analytics leaders.

 10. Don't forget to hire smart people

-Each of the strategies described above can help you fine-tune your action plan for turning data into insights and profits for your business.
-You might want to pick a few strategies and first experiment with them.
+Each of the tactics described above can help you fine-tune your action plan for turning data into actionable insights and profits for your business.
+You might want to pick a few tactics and first experiment with them.
 Find out what works best in your industry and situation and go from there.